seanbreckenridge/newest/README.md

 ---

-I use this in a lot of small scripts/aliases bound to keybindings:
+I use this in a lot of small scripts/aliases bound to key bindings:

 To move the last file from my Downloads folder to my current directory: `mv -v "$(newest "${HOME}/Downloads/")" './'`